-- In all cases, if staff are unsure, they will always speak to the DSL (or deputy). - Sunny Bank Primary recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them. - If deemed necessary by the Head of School or by staff authorised by the Head of School following a concern about a child's safety or welfare, the searching and screening of children and confiscation of any items, including electronic devices, will be managed in line with the school 'Searching, Screening and Confiscation' policy and behaviour policy, which is informed by the DfE 'Searching, screening and confiscation at school' guidance.
+- In all cases, if staff are unsure, they will always speak to the DSL (or deputy). - RSP recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them. - If deemed necessary by the headteacher or by staff authorised by the headteacher following a concern about a child's safety or welfare, the searching and screening of children and confiscation of any items, including electronic devices, will be managed in line with the school behaviour policy, which is informed by the DfE 'Searching, screening and confiscation at school' guidance.